notzyron/Ultimate-Fortnite-Modding-Tool/README.md

 - **Automated mesh conversion** — Converts exported .psk mesh files to .fbx format automatically using Blender
 - **Intelligent material setup** — Automatically pairs textures (diffuse, normal, mask, specular) with their corresponding materials, with manual override options
-- **Real-time preview rendering** — Render and preview your skin in Blender's viewport to verify appearance before export (with roughness adjustment option for proper material rendering)
+- **Real-time preview rendering** — Render a preview of your skin before export (Note: The preview won't be 100% accurate since Blender is a different rendering engine than Unreal Engine)
-- **One-click asset generation** — Automatically generates all required Fortnite cosmetic assets (meshes, materials, textures, CID, HID, HS, CP) and modifies them for game compatibility
+- **One-click asset generation** — Automatically generates all required Fortnite cosmetic assets (CID, HID, HS, CPs) and modifies them for game compatibility
 - **AssetRegistry integration** — Creates the necessary AssetRegistry.bin file so Fortnite recognizes your custom skin
-- **Official engine support** — Works with vanilla Unreal Engine 4.26 (no need to download or compile the massive modded version)
+- **Official engine support** — Works with vanilla Unreal Engine 4.26(.2) (no need to download or compile the modded version)
-- **Fast workflow** — Complete custom skin import in under 1 minute (vs 10-15 minutes manually)
+- **Fast workflow** — Backport a custom skin in under 1 minute

 ## Requirements